Adamkleo/Bottle-fill-game/README.md

 # Bottle Fill Game

-A simple game project built with Vite.
+A clone of the Water-Sort puzzle game built using React & Typescript.
+Adds extra features such as a built-in solver, level creator, speedrun mode, and customization options.

 ![Bottle Fill Game Screenshot](./assets/screenshot.png)